When you request Salvation Army records about you or your whānau, they will ask you for:

 You can provide these by emailing them photographs of the proofs.

-If you are requesting someone else’s records on their behalf, the Salvation Army will want to see proof that you have that person’s permission.
+If you are requesting someone else’s records on their behalf, The Salvation Army will want to see proof that you have that person’s permission.

 You have reached the maximum character limit.